Should I Watch..? Elephant

 - Almost all of the kids appearing in Elephant were not actors at the time and nearly all of them use their real names.
 In fact, much of the film was improvised there and then.

 - There are a total of just 88 shots in the film, most of those coming in the final twenty minutes.
-Most are one-take Steadicam shots like the shot of the three girls walking through the cafeteria which takes 5 minutes and 19 seconds.
+Most are one-take Steadicam shots like the shot of the three girls walking through the cafeteria which takes 5 minutes and 19 seconds without a cut.

 What's not to like?